nikkipurcell/nextjs-dashboard/README.md

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.

+Tools:

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+- [Training course curriculum](https://nextjs.org/learn) on the Next.js Website.
+- [Vercel dashboard](https://vercel.com/nikkis-projects-72ca6090/nextjs-dashboard/stores/postgres/store_jOYiNXw7iy2UOPtf/data) that uses Postgres database.

 ### Features of Next.js

 #### Create New NextJS Project

 - Use `create-next-app` to create new project.
-- The **app/lib** folder is where mock data, type definitions, functions and requests can live.
 - Written in TypeScript.
 - To install project packages, run `npm i`.
 - Start the development server on port 3000, run `npm run dev`.
+- This will open open http://localhost:3000/

+#### Repo Architecture

+- **config** files -> at root, webpack, babel, etc are abstracted away for simplicity
+- **public** folder -> image files
+- **scripts** folder -> any js scripts (like seeding postgres database)
+- **app** folder -> all react files
+- **app/page.tsx** -> home page associated with root at /.
+- **app/layout.tsx** -> contains html and body tags and imports global css file.
+- **app/ui** -> all CSS files, fonts and reusable components.
+- **app/lib** -> mock data, type definitions, functions and requests.
+- **app/myfirstroute** -> A nested route app/myfirstroute.
+- **app/myfirstroute/layout.tsx** -> Shared components for base route and any sub-routes.

+#### Next Modules

+- Some of the new modules in Next.js = next/font, next/image, next/link, next/navigation, next/cache

 #### CSS

 - CSS files contained in **app/ui** folder.
 - Global css file can be imported to top level component **app/layout.tsx**.
-- Can choose a CSS solution:
+- Can choose any CSS solution:
   - **Tailwind CSS** is default choice - framework where you write utility classes in your file.
   - **CSS Modules** is another option - scope CSS to component using unique class names.
   - **CSS-in-JS** is another option (styled-components, emotion, etc).
   - **SASS** is another option (.css and .scss files).
-- **clsx** is a library that lets you toggle class names that have different css styles.
+- **clsx** is a library that lets you toggle classnames that have different css styles.

-#### Font and Images
+#### Fonts

 - Use **next/font** module to automatically optimize fonts.
-  - How? - downloads at build time, hosts with other static assets.
+  - How? - font is downloaded at build time, hosts with other static assets.
   - Can use Google font - **next/font/google**
   - May have to specify a subset for google fonts.
 - Apply a font to the body tag in app/layout.tsx to have default base font for application.
 - Add antialiased to the body from Tailwind CSS (if using it).

+#### Images

 - Use **next/image** component to automatically optimize images.
+- How?

+  - Import Image component from next/image.
+  - Apply an src value to point to image in the public folder.
-  - Static assets like images live in the **public** folder.
+    - _Static assets like images live in the **public** folder._
-  - Can use **<Image>** component from next/images and apply an src value to point to image.
   - Apply width and height to avoid layout shift.
-  - Class hidden will remove image from DOM on mobile.
+  - Use a classname as needed.

+- To toggle between a desktop image and a mobile image:
+  - Add desktop Image with className="hidden md:block":
+    - when you want to show desktop image and hide the mobile image.
+  - Add mobile Image with className="block md:hidden":
-  - md:block will show image on desktop screens.
+    - when you want to show mobile image but hide the desktop image.

 #### Layouts and Pages

 - Next uses file-system routing where folders create the **nested routes**.
 - **page.tsx** is file that exports React component and required for route to be accessible.

   - app/page.tsx is the home page associated with the root page at /.

-- For dashboard pages in Next, layout.tsx page is a special file that is used to share UI between multiple pages.
+  - app/layout.tsx page is a special file that is used to share UI between multiple pages.
     - The component in this file you create would be named Layout.
     - Inside you can use components you'd like to share on all child pages (example a SideNav).

 - Layout components use partial rendering - only page components update, layout ones won't re-render.
   - So when you change navigation for child pages only the child sections of the page are rendered.
 - Root layout file is required. (any UI used will be shared with ALL pages of app).